alexrichterxyz/research_limit_order_book/README.md

 # An extendable C++ limit order book for research purposes
 ![Under development, do not use!](https://img.shields.io/badge/⚠%EF%B8%8F-Under%20development%2C%20do%20not%20use!-critical?style=for-the-badge)

+Feel free to reach out to me if you are not a bot

+📧 alexander.richter @ sydney.edu.au

 ## Overview
 A matching engine is the software that executes orders on a financial exchange.
 This project contains a price-time-priority matching engine -the type most securities markets operate on.